-Whether you think little or a lot about self-defense, you can live a better life when you consider self-defense from two perspectives: the practical and the legal.
+Do you think little or a lot about self-defense?
+Either way, you’ll live a better life when you consider self-defense from two perspectives: the practical and the legal.
 The different schools of self-defense training agree on many things.
 Similarly, the law of self-defense agrees in many ways across jurisdictions, cultures, even history.
-And though practical self-defense training (how to do it) and the law of self-defense seem to be quite different perspectives, they share much in common.
+And though practical self-defense training and the law of self-defense have different perspectives; they share much in common.
+Consider dominance, escalation, and deception in the defense context.

-Whether a legal defense of self-defense is accepted will depend partly upon what people believe the defendant’s situation was at the time – a totality of the circumstances.
+Whether people accept a legal defense of self-defense depends upon their reconstruction of the defendant’s situation at the time; a totality of the circumstances.
 Inevitably jurors, judges, all of us will compare what we believe the person being judged did, with what we imagine we would have done in those hypothetical circumstances.

 “Better judged by twelve than carried by six.”